Sdarot: Sratim

-Sratim (סרטים) is the sister site to Sdarot, it publishes unlicensed movies rather than TV shows.
-The movies on the site have user-generated Hebrew subtitles super-imposed on them, like on Sdarot.
+Sratim (סרטים) was the sister site to Sdarot, it published unlicensed movies rather than TV shows.
+The movies on the site had user-generated Hebrew subtitles super-imposed on them, like on Sdarot.

 Website activity

-The site allows people to view its content from multiple servers, but there is also a purchase option that allows people to watch the series without from a special server without waiting 30 seconds.
+The site allowed people to view its content from multiple servers, but there was also a purchase option that allowed people to watch the series from a special server without waiting 30 seconds.
 The site also had a forum that was closed in 2020.
-The site is operated by 100 volunteers.
+The site was said to be operated by 100 volunteers.

 Legal battle

 Various organizations, including Zira, had been trying to close the website due to copyright infringement for years.
 In 2016, a blocking order was issued, and Internet providers began blocking access to the site's domain.
-However, despite the order, the site continued to operate on new or different domains, and most people in Israel accessed the site by changing their DNS to 1.1.1.1 or by VPN.
+However, despite the order, the site continued to operate on new or different domains, and many people in Israel accessed the site by changing their DNS to 1.1.1.1 or by VPN.
 In January 2017, Facebook blocked the page of the site which had 77,000 followers, and on 17 February 2022, their Instagram and Telegram pages were blocked as well.

 Another closure order was issued in January 2020, and Israeli ISPs blocked access to the site's domain at the DNS level again.

 In May 2022, the United States District Court for the Southern District of New York ruled that Sdarot TV and two other websites were providing illegal service, and ordered US ISPs to block access to them.